Canada Lake Louise Ski Holidays

 Star Gazing

-Nighttime tours of Lake Louise are well worth while on clear nights with a guide leading you to the best spots for star gazing and with snow shoes strapped to your feet so you can walk easily over the deep powder.
-If it’s full moonlight the area will be magically illuminated with clear moonlight shadows, or you may get lucky and see the northern lights.
+Nighttime tours of Lake Louise are well worth while on clear nights with a guide leading you to the best spots for star gazing and with snowshoes strapped to your feet so you can walk easily over the deep powder.
+If it’s full moonlight the area will be magically illuminated with clear moonlight shadows, or you may get lucky and see the Northern Lights.

 Race Center

-Lake Louise’s Race Center isn’t just for the world’s best athletes, if you’re in a group of friends or colleagues you can take part in team building activities that will help you feel like you’re one of the best.
+Lake Louise’s Race Center isn’t just for the world’s best athletes.
+If you’re in a group of friends or colleagues you can take part in team building activities that will help you feel like you’re one of the best.
 Book a ‘Podium Club race package’ for your group and have a truly unforgettable day.
-Packages include training from the resort’s ski and board school pros, as well as a top notch lunch , lift passes and the big race itself.
+Packages include training from the resort’s ski and board school pros, as well as a top notch lunch, lift passes and the big race itself.